-A World Bank study has projected that the global financial crisis and resulting recession will plunge some 53 million people … Continue reading 53 Million in ‘Emerging Markets’ Plunged into Poverty by Great Recession
+A World Bank study has projected that the global financial crisis and resulting recession will plunge some 53 million people across “emerging markets” —like China and India— into absolute poverty, in 2009 alone.
+In China, tens of millions of people have lost jobs related to the export-dependent manufacturing sector.
+Such a collapse in private fortunes … Continue reading 53 Million in ‘Emerging Markets’ Plunged into Poverty by Great Recession

 Yemen may be where the Arab spring, this sweeping current of democratic upheaval in the Arabic-speaking world, takes a turn definitively toward violence or toward civic solutions.
 The regime of Ali Abdullah Saleh, a tribal dictatorship using feudal power tactics, based in the capital Sanaa, is now waging one war against extremist Islamists and another against non-violent pro-democracy protesters.